andrewp-dot/demography-predictor/progress.report.md

     - Try Forest of LSTMs (each LSTM for each feature? combined with ARIMA (by better feature performance?))

 3. Try predict population total using the population growth
-4. FineTune Experiments:
+4. Rework experiments:
-    - finetune model using 1 state
-    - finetune model using similiar states
+    - More comparision experiments

 5. Single feature predicting model (rnn + ARIMA + GM).
 2 Types of models:
     - ML based model (multifeature prediction)
         - keep context predictions?